EdvinFlodstrom/React-Quiz/README.md

 }
 ```

 It's a DTO of a question, so it doesn't include the answer that was submitted.
 I also adjusted some error handling and whatnot while I was at it, to make it a tad better all in all.
+The following link is the one I followed when dropping and recreating the tables: 'https://stackoverflow.com/questions/38909707/delete-table-from-ef-codefirst-migration'.